Top 10 Oldest Language in the World Still Spoken Today

 - Facts:

-- The ancient Phoenicians spoke Phoenicians in the region of modern-day Lebanon and parts of Syria and Israel.
+- The ancient Phoenicians spoke Phoenician in the region of modern-day Lebanon and parts of Syria and Israel.

 - It is known for its alphabet, one of the earliest known alphabets, serving as a precursor to Greek and Latin scripts.